Types Of Inheritance In Python: Complete Guide With Examples

 return f"{self.name} barks."

-In the above snippet, the class dog is the child class having the Animal class as its parent class.
-The parent class can be represented in parenthesis while defining the child class.
+In the above snippet, the class Dog is the child class having the Animal class as its parent class.
+The parent class can be represented in parentheses while defining the child class.

 The object class is the root class of all the classes in your Python program.
 It’s the parent class from which all the other classes inherit either directly or indirectly.